A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Data Processing

 \subsection{Ground Truth Construction}

 SSQ covers a wide range of symptoms that are commonly associated with CS and it is a standardized tool that has been used as ground truth in many studies~\cite{hadadi2022prediction, jin2018automatic}.
-So our work used SSQ scores to construct the ground truth and defined labels of "sick" and "non-sick" using a threshold SSQ score of 20~\cite{bimberg2020usage}.
-Samples with scores above 20 were labeled as "sick" and given a label of 1, while those with scores below or equal to 20 were labeled as "non-sick" and given a label of 0~, as in \cref{eq:sick_group}.
+So our work used SSQ scores to construct the ground truth.
+Stanney \textit{et al.} stated that cybersickness could be classified using the following criteria: SSQ scores below 5 indicate negligible symptoms, while scores above 20 suggest a bad intervention~\cite{stanney1997cybersickness}.
+However, a recent meta-analysis challenges using scores above 20 as an indicator of a bad intervention, as it found that approximately one third of users discontinued with a weighted SSQ score of 40 or higher~\cite{caserman2021cybersickness}.
+Therefore, we employ a revised classification rule for cybersickness level, which includes four categories: negligible ($0\leq SSQ \leq 5$), low ($5\textless SSQ \leq 20$), moderate ($20\textless SSQ \leq 40$), and high ($SSQ\textgreater 40$).
+This updated classification standard provides a more accurate reflection of cybersickness level.
+Also, the samples were uniformly distributed among such classification, with 30, 41, 53, and 33 samples for each class.
+The data was labeled as follows: